-New posts are a mix of writing tips, customer service philosophy, and book notes.
-You can subscribe below or read a recent post.
-The full archive is also available.
+New posts are a mix of writing tips, customer service philosophy, and book recaps.
+Posts from the last month are below, along with a signup form.

 - Slow Follow UpLive chats start fast but often require follow up emails to resolve.
 That follow up doesn’t have to be so fast.
 It can happen tomorrow.
 This is easy to overlook.
 Chats ping-ping-ping and create this latent pressure to follow up rightnow.
 Many issues aren’t time-sensitive, though, and good follow up can take time.
 You shifted […]

 - Control the ConversationIt’s difficult to feel in control of a live chat.
 It feels like more of a face-to-face conversation than email, with each message exchange feeling instant.
 This immediacy creates a close connection to a customer that can make it harder to keep a conversation productive.
 Bow to this immediacy and you lose control and, with […]